dhellmann/pymotw/PyMOTW/cmd/index.rst

 Shelling Out
 ============

-To supplement the standard command processing, Cmd includes 2 special command prefixes.
-A question mark (?) is equivalent to the built-in help command, and can be used in the same way.
-An exclamation point (!) maps to ``do_shell()``, and is intended for shelling out to run other commands, as in this example.
+To supplement the standard command processing, :class:`Cmd` includes 2 special command prefixes.
+A question mark (``?``) is equivalent to the built-in help command, and can be used in the same way.
+An exclamation point (``!``) maps to :func:`do_shell()`, and is intended for shelling out to run other commands, as in this example.

 .. include:: cmd_do_shell.py
     :literal: